angiehobosx/custom-css-sandbox/README.md

 # Download Files with Directory Structure Script

 This repository contains a Bash script that automates the process of downloading files from a list of URLs.
-The script creates a local directory structure based on the URL's path starting after the domain, then downloads each file into its respective folder.
-If a URL does not include any directories after the domain, the file is downloaded directly into the current directory.
+The script creates a local directory structure based on the URL's path starting after the domain, then downloads each file into its respective folder. **If a file already exists locally, the script will skip downloading it.**

 ## How It Works